jebaird/jebaird.github.com/_posts/2013-07-25-creating-form-themes-with-ontraport-formeditor.md

 Create a new form and grab the html version of the code.
 Look for a line that looks like this: `<div class="moonray-form-p0c0000f1">`.
 And add ` moonray-form-p0c0000f0` to it.
 This is the class name identifier of your theme form.
 Now it should look something like this `<div class="moonray-form-p0c0000f1 moonray-form-p0c0000f0"></div>`
 Now, when you view your form, it should have your theme styles.

+### Theme Generator

+For those who just want to try it out, or don't want to with code, I have created a form that does all of the heavy lifting for you.
+Check out the [theme generator](/demos/2013-07-25-creating-form-themes-with-ontraport-formeditor/theme-generator.html) here.